Vedi (film): Critical reception

-Haricharan Pudipeddi of Nowrunning.com rated it 3/5 and called it" a loud cracker".
+Haricharan Pudipeddi of Nowrunning.com rated the film 3/5 and called it" a loud cracker".
 A critic from The New Indian Express wrote, "A pedestrian script with no gripping moments, Vedi has nothing novel or exciting to offer a viewer by way of plot or narration".
 Pavithra Srinivasan of Rediff.com rated the film 2/5 stars and wrote, "Vedi is just another run-of-the-mill entertainer".